About Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-Our membership drive will take place in the fall.
-Please check back for more information after October 1st.
+Our membership drive will take place in the late fall and early winter.
+Please check back for more information after October 31st.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: